-Famous duels are the stuff from which legends are made.
-Dueling with pistols might seem cruel and senseless to men of the modern era, but it made perfect sense a couple of centuries ago when it was inextricably linked to male honor.
-Especially in the South, and before the Civil War, duels were a spectacle—sometimes attended by hundreds of people—that allowed a gentleman the opportunity to prove his courage and preserve his honor.
+Famous duels are the stuff from which legends are made of.
+Dueling with pistols might seem cruel and senseless to men of the modern era.
+A couple of centuries ago, it made perfect sense.
+It was inextricably linked to male honor.
+Especially in the South, and before the Civil War, duels were a spectacle.
+Sometimes attended by hundreds of people.
+They allowed a gentleman the opportunity to prove his courage and preserve his honor.

-Most famous duels involved pistols and a single volley of shots.
-If neither man was hit, the duel was over, both men having retained their honor through their willingness to risk their lives.
+The most famous duels involved pistols and a single volley of shots.
+The duel would be over if neither man was hit.
+Both men retained their honor through their willingness to risk their lives.
 There were many reports of duelists aiming at their opponent’s leg or intentionally missing.
-And while satisfying the demand of honor was often sufficient, sometimes the matter needed to be settled with the shedding of blood or the loss of life.
+Satisfying the demand of honor was often sufficient.
+Sometimes the matter demanded to be settled with the shedding of blood or the loss of life.
 Approximately twenty percent of all duels ended in a fatality.

 Famous Duels in History